Skip to main content

 stk create infraCreates an Infrastructure.

-stk list infraLists the Infrastructures registered to your Workspace.
+stk list infraLists the Infrastructures registered in your Workspace.

-stk register infraRegisters an Infrastructure to your Workspace.
+stk register infraRegisters Infrastructure information in a Workspace.

-stk rollback infraPerforms the rollback of an Infrastructure.
+stk rollback infraExecutes the rollback of your Infrastructure.

 stk validate infraValidates the structure of an Infrastructure.